 18-II.C.
-HACA-OWNED UNITS [24 CFR 983.59, FR Notice 1/18/17, and Notice PIH 2017-21]
+PHA-OWNED UNITS [24 CFR 983.59, FR Notice 1/18/17, and Notice PIH 2017-21]

-If the project is HACA-owned, rent-setting and inspection functions set out in 24 CFR 983.59 must be conducted by an independent entity approved by HUD.
+If the project is PHA-owned, rent-setting and inspection functions set out in 24 CFR 983.59 must be conducted by an independent entity approved by HUD.

-The definition of control/ownership provided under Notice PIH 2012-32, REV-3 (listed above) is used specifically to determine whether a PHA retains control over a project for purposes of HUD's requirement for ownership or control of the covered project under RAD.
+The definition of control/ownership provided under Notice PIH 2012-32, REV-3 (listed above) is used specifically to determine whether a PHA retains control over a project for puropsoes of HUD's requirement for ownership or control of the covered project under RAD.
 For purposes of determining whether an independent entity will perform certain functions for the project, the definition of PHA-owned under Notice PIH 2017-21 is used.
 This is the same definition used for standard PBV units.
 In some cases, a project may meet the RAD definition of ownership or control, but may not be considered PHA-owned for purposes of requiring an independent entity.

-The independent entity that performs the program services may be the unit of general local government for HACA's jurisdiction (unless HACA is itself the unit of general local government or an agency of such government), or another HUD-approved public or private independent entity.
+The independent entity that performs the program services may be the unit of general local government for PHA's jurisdiction (unless the PHA is itself the unit of general local government or an agency of such government), or another HUD-approved public or private independent entity.

-HACA may compensate the independent entity from HACA's ongoing administrative fee income (including amounts credited to the administrative fee reserve).
-HACA may not use other program receipts to compensate the independent entity for its services.
-HACA, and the independent entity, may not charge the family any fee for the services provided by the independent entity.
+The PHA may compensate the independent entity from the PHA's ongoing administrative fee income (including amounts credited to the administrative fee reserve).
+The PHA may not use other program receipts to compensate the independent entity for its services.
+The PHA, and the independent entity, may not charge the family any fee for the services provided by the independent entity.